scoconno/scoconno.github.io/self/personalidentity/notes.md

 ![image](chairs.jpg)

 Are the chairs depicted in this picture the same?
 Are they identical?
 If we mean to ask whether these chairs are qualitatively similar, then the answer is 'yes'.
 Qualitative similarity is something that distinct objects enjoy by sharing similar features.
 These two chairs are qualitatively similar in virtue of having a similar shape, size, and function.
 But they are still two chairs; if you buy both, you will have to pay twice the cost of one.
-Similarly, two ginger breadmen made by the same cookie cutter are qualitatively similar in several respects, e.g., they have the same shape, the same weight, the same color, smell, and so on.
+Similarly, two ginger breadmen made by the same cookie cutter are qualitatively similar, e.g., they have the same shape, the same weight, the same color, smell, and so on.
 But they are *two* cookies.
 You eat two cookies if you eat both of them.

 Things can be more or less qualitatively similar.
 The two chairs are very similar because they share very many qualities.
 But now consider this picture:

 ![image](cat.jpg)

-The lion and the cat are qualitatively similar because they have some features in commoon, but they are not as similar as the two chairs above; they don't share as many properties as the two chairs share.
-Nevertheless, we would all agree that the lion and the cat are the same if we mean they share some features in common.
+The lion and the cat are qualitatively similar because they have some features in common.
+But they are not as similar as the two chairs above; they don't share as many properties as the two chairs share.
+Nevertheless, we would all agree that the lion and the cat are the same in the sense that they share some features in common.
+The upshot is this: entities are qualitatively similar if they share at least one feature.
+The more features they share, the more qualitatively similar they are.

 'Identity' and 'same' can also be used to talk about *numerical identity*, the relation that each thing holds to itself and nothing else.
 'Numerical identity' is used when we want to say that there is just one entity to be counted.
 Consider this picture:

 ![image](Superman.jpg)

 Are Superman and Clark Kent the same person?
 They are qualitatively similar because they share some features.
 But they are the same person in a different way too: there is just one person who happens to have two names.
 You would make a mistake if you counted them as two people.
-If only Superman and Clark Kent are in a room, there is only still one person in that room.
-Similarly, if the gingerbread man is numerically identical to the last cookie in the tin, you do not eat two cookies by eating both of them.
+If only Superman and Clark Kent are in a room, there is still only one person in that room.
+Similarly, if the ginger breadman is numerically identical to the last cookie in the tin, you do not eat two cookies by eating both of them.
 You eat just one.

 Our interest in personal identity is an interest in numerical identity.
-Humans obviously change their qualities over time.
+Humans change their qualities over time.
 You and the baby you grew from share few, if any, features.
 You may have the same color eyes, but you are different sizes, different weights, made of different cells, have different hair lengths, different tastes and dispositions, etc. Nevertheless, you and that baby are numerically identical: you are identical to it and it is identical to you; and if that baby is identical to some teenager, then you too are identical to that teenager.
 So, the adult and baby in those pictures are only slightly qualitatively similar, but they are still numerically identical.
 Our interest is how this possible.

 Why care?
 Numerical identity undergirds many of our moral and social institutions.
 The social security number assigned to that baby belongs to whoever is numerically identical to her.
 Being only qualitatively similar does not suffice.
 That would mean a twin could get that baby's social security.
 Similarly, the prison sentence delivered to a defendant should only be served by prisoners identical to that defendant.
 Suppose a prisoner is in the tenth year of a prison sentence for a crime committed by a person that they are only qualitatively similar to.
 What an injustice that would be!
 They would be serving a sentence for a crime that they did not commit.